altaga/The-Ultimate-IBM-Watson-IoT-Platform-Guide/README.md

 - In the following box just press "Done".

-- In the next window you will find all the necessary data to be able to access the cloud (SAVE ALL THESE DATA SINCE THE AUTHENTICATION TOKEN CAN NOT SEE IT AGAIN).
+- In the next window you will find all the necessary data to be able to access the cloud (SAVE ALL THIS DATA SINCE THE AUTHENTICATION TOKEN CAN NOT SEE IT AGAIN).

 <img src="https://image.ibb.co/nPU9af/Selecci-n-017.png" width="600">